cloudmesh-community/fa18-523-61/notebook.md

 * Met with Pulasthi during Thurs office hours to investigate and fix issues with github conflicts.
 * Submitted request for more specific information to TA's regarding Cloudmesh and Tyrant summaries as the feedback was not sufficient.

+## Week of 11/2/2018 - 11/8/2018

+* Completed final requested changes provided by TA's to all tech summaries and bibtex files.
+* Added new material to technology paper, primarily regarding NLP challenges, Google SyntaxNet, and Stanford POS Tagger.
+** test
+* Also added sections to paper pertaining to Deep Learning.
+* Updated format for both technology paper and project paper.
+* Worked on python code for project. ( will be checking into github this weekend.)